 Organizers also have full control over which polls are run in sessions by adding, deleting, and creating themselves.
 They can also choose to have all polls need to be approved by an organizer for an extra level of moderation!

-Answer on both the mobile and web app
+Answer on both the mobile app and web portal